AntonMorosi06/MicroBot_Web/README.md

 # MicroBot_Web
 # MicroBot System — Distributed Swarm Prototype

+# MicroBot System

+MicroBot System is a modular prototype framework for exploring swarm-based systems and emergent behavior.

+It combines simulation, visualization, and a minimal hardware implementation to study how simple units can coordinate and produce complex global dynamics without centralized control.

+---

+## What This Project Shows

+This repository demonstrates:

+* how local interaction rules generate global behavior
+* how a swarm system can be modeled, measured, and visualized
+* how software, web interfaces, and hardware prototypes can be aligned within a single architecture

+---

+## System at a Glance

+* Simulation of interacting agents with real-time metrics
+* Web-based dashboard reflecting system state
+* ESP32 prototype representing physical nodes
+* Structured architecture and documentation

+---

 ## Overview

 MicroBot is a modular swarm system concept based on distributed units (nodes) that coordinate to produce emergent collective behavior.